pete-machine/torchbricks/README.md

   -  [x] Create an example in README
   -  [x] Check that warnings are raised when file or model is missing.
 - [x] Move parts generic parts from model-trainer to torch-bricks
+- [ ] Copy/paste pytorch lightning trainer to torchbricks?
+Maybe not
 - [ ] A user can pass in both stage as a str and as an enum.
 (It is always a string internally).
 String makes it easier to jit trace and we a user can create self-defined stages.
 - [ ] Add stage as an internal state and not in the forward pass: